blakehatch/prometheus-cloud-publisher/README.md

 --global

-If no flags are present all metrics available will be published.
+If no flags are present all metrics available will be recorded.

 ### Usage
 Examples:
 ```sh
 python3 src/__main__.py --aws --global
 ```
-Will publish all global metrics to AWS
+Will record all global metrics to AWS.

 ```sh
 python3 src/__main__.py --all --schedulers
 ```
-Will publish scheduler metrics to all cloud providers.
+Will record scheduler metrics to all cloud providers.

 ### Configuration